aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-bubble-chart-error-bars-java-aspose-slides/_index.md

 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

-Alternatively, download the latest release from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).
+You can also download the latest JAR from the official release page: [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).

 ### License Acquisition

-To use Aspose.Slides:
-- Start with a free trial to test features.
+- Start with a free trial to explore all features.
-- Request a temporary license to unlock full capabilities without limitations.
+- Request a temporary license for unrestricted testing.
-- Purchase a subscription if your project requires long-term use.
+- Purchase a full‑runtime license for production use.

 ## Setting Up Aspose.Slides for Java

-Once you have the library ready in your IDE, initialize and set up your presentation environment:
+Once the library is on your classpath, initialize a presentation object.
+This block creates a clean canvas for the chart.

 ```java
 import com.aspose.slides.*;